DPDK/dpdk/doc/guides/prog_guide/mbuf_lib.rst

     set out_ip checksum to 0 in the packet set out_udp checksum to pseudo header using rte_ipv4_phdr_cksum()

-   This is supported on hardwares advertising DEV_TX_OFFLOAD_IPV4_CKSUM and DEV_TX_OFFLOAD_UDP_CKSUM.
+   This is supported on hardware advertising DEV_TX_OFFLOAD_IPV4_CKSUM and DEV_TX_OFFLOAD_UDP_CKSUM.

 - calculate checksum of in_ip::